2,000-Year-Old Roman Wine Found Preserved in Spanish Tomb

-To confirm that the liquid was indeed wine, a team from the University of Cordoba’s Department of Organic Chemistry conducted extensive chemical analyses.
-They examined pH levels, organic matter, mineral salts, and specific chemical compounds.
-Comparisons with modern Montilla-Moriles, Jerez, and Sanlúcar wines provided evidence that the liquid was, in fact, wine.
+A top team from the University of Cordoba’s Department of Organic Chemistry put the liquid to the test.
+They measured pH levels, organic matter, mineral salts, and chemical compounds.
+By comparing these to modern wines from Montilla-Moriles, Jerez, and Sanlúcar, they confirmed the liquid was indeed wine.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.